nmeum/depp/README.md

 ## Installation

 This program can be installed using `go get`, if go itself is configured properly.
-If not, installation using `GNU make` is also possible.
-Both options are further described in the following.
+If not, simply build using `go build -trimpath`.
+The two methods are described further below.

-The vendored [git2go][git2go repo] library (a wrapper around libgit2) has a variety of build options chosen through build tags (e.g.  dynamic vs. static linking against libgit2).
-Please consult the [git2go documentation][git2go build] for further information.

 ### go get